photoprism/photoprism-docs/docs/user-guide/library/import.md

 #### Automatic Import ####

-Importing is triggered automatically when files are [synced with the *import* folder via WebDAV](../sync/webdav.md).
+An import is triggered automatically when files are synced to the *import* folder [via WebDAV](../sync/webdav.md).

-The default safety delay for automatic importing is 3 minutes.
-You can change it through the [PHOTOPRISM_AUTO_IMPORT](../../getting-started/config-options.md#index-workers) config option.
+The default safety delay for automatic import is 3 minutes.
+You can change it using the [PHOTOPRISM_AUTO_IMPORT](../../getting-started/config-options.md#index-workers) config option.

 !!! info "Can I use PhotoPrism to sort files into a configurable folder structure?"
     You have complete freedom in how you organize your originals.
 If you don't like the unique names and